protocolbuffers/protobuf/docs/implementing_proto3_presence.md

 - implementations of Protocol Buffers for other languges.
 - alternate implementations of Protocol Buffers that target specialized use cases.
+- RPC code generators that create generated APIs for service calls.
 - code generators that implement some utility code on top of protobuf generated classes.